 THE HISTORY OF BIRD CITY WISCONSIN

-For the 80 percent of Americans that live in urban areas, enjoying nature often means watching birds.
+For the 80 percent of Americans who live in urban areas, enjoying nature often means watching birds.
 Urban dwellers may encounter Canada Geese, Ring-billed Gulls, and Mourning Doves, but careful observation can also reveal Common Nighthawks circling the skies or a screech-owl perched in the backyard.

 Bird City Wisconsin, which is modeled on the Arbor Day Foundation’s Tree City USA, was created by a coalition of Wisconsin conservation and birding organizations to ensure that Wisconsin’s urban residents maintain healthy populations of birds and grow an appreciation for them.